Charge and Antipodal Matching across Spatial Infinity: Antipodal matching relations

 \section{Antipodal matching relations}

 We are now ready to give a complete derivation of the antipodal matching conditions used by Strominger and crucial in establishing an equivalence between soft graviton theorems and Ward identities associated with BMS symmetries \cite{Strominger:2013jfa,He:2014laa,Kapec:2014opa}.
-These antipodal matching relations are
+These antipodal matching relations are\footnote{We thank the authors of \cite{Compere:2023qoa} for pointing out that explicit solutions like the Kerr solution do not satisfy the antipodal matching of the angular momentum aspect as derived in a previous version of the paper.
+We present here the corrected analysis.}

+In the previous section we mapped the leading Bondi data onto a subset of the leading Beig--Schmidt data.
+A key observation is that the latter is fully governed by homogeneous solutions of the Beig--Schmidt equations.
+In this section we show that the antipodal matching relations follow from the parity properties of these homogeneous solutions under the $\mathcal{H}$-antipodal map $\Upsilon_{\mathcal{H}}$.